-Duration and timing of meetings for the examination of reports
+2. Duration and timing of meetings for the examination of reports

-55. Each committee holds two meetings of three hours a day during the session.
-CRC, CERD and CEDAW devote two meetings, and CAT one meeting and a half, to the public examination of each State party report and, with the exception of CEDAW and CRC, they ensure that those meetings take place on two different days, allowing members of the delegation time overnight to address issues raised in the questioning.
+Each committee holds two meetings of three hours a day during the session.
+CRC, CERD and CEDAW devote two meetings, and CAT one meeting of two hours and another meeting of three hours, to the public examination of each State party report and, with the exception of CEDAW and CRC, they ensure that those meetings take place on two different days, allowing members of the delegation time overnight to address issues raised in the questioning.
 The Committee on the Rights of the Child considers each CRC report over one day, although extra time may be allocated by CRC in exceptional circumstances, and it considers each report submitted under the Optional Protocols to the Convention in half a day.
 When the CRC considers all three reports of a State (i.e. on the Convention and the two Optional Protocols), it may take three meetings (a day and a half).
-CESCR generally considers reports over three meetings but has scheduled reports over two meetings.
+CESCR generally considers reports over three meetings but has exceptionally scheduled reports over two meetings.
+CRPD will also consider reports over three meetings.
 The Human Rights Committee, in principle, considers initial reports over three meetings and periodic reports over two meetings, with the possibility of extending the consideration for part of a meeting or for an additional meeting if necessary (States parties are informed in advance of this possibility).

-Table 4 Number of reports examined each year by the treaty bodies a Most committees also review a number of country situations in the absence of a State party report.
+Table 4 Number of reports examined each year by the treaty bodies

+^a Most committees also review a number of country situations in the absence of a State party report.
 The figures refer to the average number of reports considered annually.